Panks23/forum/README.md

 we don't need to the pythong manage.py makemigration and migrate as I have used default database provided(sqlite), which I have pushed in this repository in case there is some issue you can run these command

+PS: All the api expect token header with value "TENET" (for simplicity I have used static token or you can say dummy authorization)